 Prior to joining Stages Repertory Theatre, Mark served as Senior Director, Development, for the Houston Symphony where he was second-in-command of a department of 17 responsible for raising over $16 million annually in support of operations, sustainability and endowment.
 Mark led individual giving efforts and raised individual donor support of the Annual Fund from $4 million in 2012 to over $6 million in 2015.

 Mark has worked for a variety of performing arts organizations including Canada's National Arts Centre, the Toronto Symphony Orchestra, the College-Conservatory of Music at the University of Cincinnati, as well as Houston Grand Opera.
 Mark is a Certified Fund Raising Executive (CFRE) and holds Master of Arts and Master of Business Administration degrees from the University of Cincinnati.
 He studied theatre as an undergraduate at the University of Waterloo and the Canadian College of Performing Arts.
-Mark serves on the Board of Trustees of The Monarch Institute for Neurological Differences.

 BOARD OF DIRECTORS